MichalStachnik/activityMonitor/README.md

 # activityMonitor
-An activity monitor for the server.
+An activity monitor that watches the server's CPU usage using JavaScript.
 Created with node, socket.io, and canvas.